My Secret Weapon for MASLD: Why Zucchini Is Great for Fatty Liver

 (sources: USDA, 2017 study, Healthline)

 NOTE: Zucchini skin is smooth, delicate, and completely edible, so don’t remove it!
-If you want the most health advantages from eating zucchini, eat the skin too, as that is where most of the nutrients are washed.
+If you want the most health advantages from eating zucchini, eat the skin too, as that is where most of the nutrients are found.

 This is why it’s usually better to opt for organic zucchini if they’re not too expensive in your area – the skin will be free of pesticides and other chemicals that non-organic ones might have.